-Maurice Swanson is the co-coordinator of the Genetics & genomics doctoral program, and a professor in the department of molecular genetics & microbiology in the College of Medicine.
-Swanson works with incoming and current students, guiding them from the application process and through the doctoral program.
+Samantha Brooks is the coordinator of the Genetics & Genomics Graduate Program, and a professor in the department of animal sciences in the College of Agriculture and Life Sciences (CALS).
+Brooks works with incoming and current students, guiding them from the application process and through the doctoral program.

 Program Assistant, Graduate Program | 352-273-8289 | firstname.lastname@example.org

 Ms. Parmeter manages the day-to-day business of the Genetics & Genomics doctoral program.
 She is the primary contact for all student matters during the application process, admissions, and once admitted as a student.
 Ms. Parmeter ensures all materials have been received and all records are up to date.
 She registers students for classes and training, processes exam info and grades, and keeps records on mentorships and supervisory committees.
 For any questions related to the admissions process or current student matters, please contact Ms. Parmeter, email@example.com or 352-273-8289.